nate-gelle/venu/README.md

 # Venu

 A full-stack web application (designed for mobile responsiveness) that offers a single platform for venues of all sorts to publish and share a highly-customizable collection of marketing information.
 Patrons are then able to view this information, find a venue of interest, and optionally check-in for social sharing.
+The current version is deployed on Heroku, check it out!
+URL: (https://infinite-coast-11399.herokuapp.com/)

 ## Built With